 free IMALA (Institute of Mind and Life Advancement)

-With every package of remote viewing which you commission Kaz to undertake for you, you will receive a free IMALA (Institute of Mind and Life Advancement) Level 5,000 Universal Healing Brain Entrainment CD, this is thee most powerful brain entrainment CD ever made; it took over 2 months to create and cost over £5,000!
+With every package of remote viewing which you commission Kaz to undertake for you, you will receive a free IMALA (Institute of Mind and Life Advancement) Level 5,000 Universal Healing Brain Entrainment Audio this is thee most powerful brain entrainment Audio ever made; it took over 2 months to create and cost over £5,000!

 (1) Full name (forename and surname)(ie. George Clooney).